ikreymer/webarchiveplayer/README.md

 [pyinstaller](http://www.pyinstaller.org/) to create a standalone, GUI wrapper.
 The wrapper starts a local server which serves content from the selected web archive, using pywb to handle the rest.
 Consult the pywb documentation for more info on web archive replay.

+### Similar Tools

+Another project, which in part inspired WebArchivePlayer, is Mat Kelly's excellent [WAIL](http://matkelly.com/wail/) project, which provides a GUI for different crawling and replay systems.